Bob (Tekken)

+Robert Richards (ロバート・リチャーズ), also known as Bob (ボブ), is a character from Bandai Namco's Tekken fighting game series.

+Debuting in Tekken 6, Bob is an American martial artist of a bail bondsman background known for being overweight, and his surprising speed in combat.
+Bob is also a playable character in the sequel Tekken 7, and returns in Tekken 8 as part of the Season 3 downloadable content.

-Robert Richards (ロバート・リチャーズ), simply known as Bob (ボブ), is a character from Bandai Namco's Tekken fighting game series.
-Making his debut in Tekken 6, he is characterized by his fast-paced fighting style, despite being overweight.
-He makes his return in Tekken 7, as well as the non-canon games Street Fighter X Tekken, Tekken 3D: Prime Edition and Tekken Tag Tournament 2, the latter of which also features an alternate version of the character named Slim Bob (スリムボブ), who is depicted as slimmer and weaker than him.
-Bob is a freestyle karate practitioner who takes special training to retain his speed while increasing his weight.
+Bob is also featured in as the non-canon games Street Fighter X Tekken, Tekken 3D: Prime Edition and Tekken Tag Tournament 2, the latter of which also features an alternate version of the character named Slim Bob (スリムボブ), who is depicted as slimmer and weaker than him.

 Conception and design

 Regarding the creation of Bob, series executive producer and director Katsuhiro Harada stated "usually in fighting games, you have really slim cool-looking characters, and characters who large tend to be kind of powerful, but slow.
 So, the main concept for him was kind of change that up, and kind of make him almost like a main character."
 The name choice for Bob initially caused controversy, since the name (which was an acronym for "boy on bike") was previously used by Tekken fans as a nickname for Hwoarang, due to the difficulty of pronouncing his name.
 Series designer Michael Murray responded that the character was already well into development, and upon inspecting his design, Murray concluded "This guy is definitely a Bob."